Beary04/Beary04/README.md

 ###

 <p align="left">I'm from Wexford, Ireland<br><br>- 🔭 I’m working as ...
-Manufacturing Technician in Sulzer Pumps Wexford<br>- 📚 I'm currently learning Powershell and SOC1 learning path on TryHackMe<br>- ⚡ In my free time I love learning about cyber security and cloud infrastructure</p>
+IT Technical Support in Sulzer Pumps Wexford<br>- 📚 I'm currently learning Powershell and SOC1 learning path on TryHackMe<br>- ⚡ In my free time I love learning about cyber security and cloud infrastructure</p>

 ###